dcndn4/DeepLrn-Unit-14-hw11/README.md

 This modeling was done in two different ways: one model applies FNG indicators, while the other model is restricted to closing price data alone.
 Both models use Recurrent Neural Networks (RNN's).

+Also added a time tracking feature to start being aware of length of time various functions run.

 # Technical Notes

 Libraries